 The Northern Lights Real Estate Story

 We are a service industry.
 Our mission is to provide the best real estate service to the public.
-Our goal is to have the public associate Northern Lights Real Estate with the elite of the real estate industry.
+Our goal is to have the public associate Northern Lights Realty with the elite of the real estate industry.
 We want to ensure that all people who deal with us know that they are in the capable hands of a first rate professional real estate firm.

 About the Northen Lights

 The Northern Lights or Aurora Borealis is a natural wonder where strange sheets of light dance across the night sky.
 The aurora is caused by solar particles entering the earths atmosphere.
 The movement of these particles are influenced strongly by the earths magnetic field resulting in them being focused towards the north and south poles.
 The aurora is most intense at around 67 north; in Greenland, Iceland, and northern parts of Canada, Russia and the nordic countries.
 The people in these areas know a few things about keeping warm during the long cold polar nights.
 For further information see http://en.wikipedia.org/wiki/Aurora_(astronomy)

 Since the inception, the focus of Northern Lights Real Estate has always been on our customers.
 As a result, we have been greatly rewarded and continue to proudly build our business by dealing with clients throughout the world.
 We continue to grow one client at a time....